 Plus, you might be able to get a good rate on an auto loan through a bank or the car dealer.

 What about using home equity to pay for your kid’s college education?
 Whether or not you realize it, you and your child are likely to have other avenues for this expense, too, like student loans.

 Avoid the pitfall: It pays to look into all the alternatives before you start using your house as collateral for purchases and expenses.
-“I would explore all options before I turned to a loan against my house,” advises Ira Rheingold, executive director of the National Association of Consumer Advocates.
+“I would explore all options before I turned to a loan against my house,” says Ira Rheingold, executive director of the National Association of Consumer Advocates.

-No. 5: Letting someone who stands to profit talk you into it
+5. Letting someone who stands to profit talk you into it

-Be very wary of a contractor or other professional who is pushing you to take out a loan or steering you toward a specific lender or loan broker, says Sarah Wolff, senior researcher for the Center for Responsible Lending.
+Be very wary of a contractor or other professional who is pushing you to take out a loan or steering you toward a specific lender or loan broker, says Sarah Wolff, former senior researcher for the Center for Responsible Lending.